magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38132-Infinite-redirect-in-case-of-backend-url-is-different-from-default-website-url.md

 1. Go to Admin Panel > **Stores** > **Configuration** > **Web.**
 1. Leave original Base URL in global configuration.
 It's your URL1.
 1. Switch to Main Website scope.
-1. Change Base URL to a different URL (see preconditions to setup web server correctly).
+1. Change Base URL to a different URL (see preconditions to set up web server correctly).
 This is your URL2.
 1. Clear cache (if necessary and possible).
 1. Open Admin Panel.